The Oil Sector In Ecuador

 Shushufindi Refinery (PetroEcuador) – 20,000 bbl/d.

 Plans include an upgrade to the Esmeraldas refinery, in order to better process Ecuador’s heavy domestic crude – a project contracted to South Korea’s SK Engineering.
 Also, discussions between Ecuador and Venezuela have progressed towards the construction of a new refinery in Ecuador.
 The two countries established a joint company to build a facility on the Pacific Coast, in Manabi province, with a crude distillation capacity of 300,000 bbl/d.

 Also, presenting a slight blemish, on Ecuador’s otherwise promising oil industry sector, is its historically uneven relationship with foreign firms.
 For example, Petroecuador took over the production assets of Occidental Petroleum as a result of expired contracts.
 Also, who could possibly miss, even if you have limited interest in the oil sector, Chevron’s lengthy legal battle with Ecuadorian plaintiffs?
 In February 2011, an Ecuadoran court ordered Chevron to pay over $18 billion in damages to indigenous communities that it had found to be harmed by Texaco’s operations (Chevron owned), in Ecuador, between 1964 and 1990.
 Chevron is appealing, yet again, and an international tribunal is due to rule on the matter in 2014.

-While such renewed environmentally friendly policies have not guaranteed success, such as a relatively recent oil spill flowing downstream and impacting the Peruvian eco-system, the effort has been generated to make the traditionally “dirty” industry of oil production, into as clean and environmentally friendly an industry as possible, within Ecuador.
+While such renewed environmentally friendly policies have not guaranteed success, such as an oil spill flowing downstream and impacting the Peruvian eco-system, the effort has been generated to make the traditionally “dirty” industry of oil production, into as clean and environmentally friendly an industry as possible, within Ecuador.
 Chevron got caught in the middle of this new trend and the ensuing legal fracas continues.